Updated: January 2020

-The sei whale is the third largest of the rorquals, and it closely resembles both the Bryde’s and fin whales.
-This species has a more southerly distribution than other large whales found in the North Atlantic.
-The sei whale has a dark grey colouration dorsally, with lighter markings on its underside.
-It is unusual from other baleen whales in its ability to utilise different feeding techniques, making it much more capable of switching between prey taxa when needed.
+The sei whale is the third largest of the rorquals and closely resembles both the Bryde’s and fin whale.
+The species has a dark grey colouration dorsally and lighter markings on its underside.
+It has a more southerly distribution than other large whales found in the North Atlantic and differs from other baleen whales in its ability to utilise different feeding techniques.
+These different techniques make it much more capable of switching between prey taxa.

 The sei whale is predominately found offshore, alone or in small groups.
-The knowledge about this whale is limited, as its range and distribution do not coincide with most other whales and have also been known to fluctuate between years.
+Knowledge about this whale is limited, as its range and distribution do not coincide with most other whales and can fluctuate from year to year.

-In the North Atlantic, it is most abundant between West Iceland and Southeast Greenland, and rare along the Norwegian coast and in British waters.
+In the North Atlantic, the sei whale is most abundant between West Iceland and Southeast Greenland.
+It is rare along the Norwegian coast and in British waters.

 The sei whale was exploited up until the 1970s, after which it became protected.

-International management regime by NAMMCO and the International Whaling Commission.
+There are international management regimes for the sei whale through NAMMCO and the International Whaling Commission.

 Scientific name: Balaenoptera borealis